inkle/ink/Documentation/ink_JSON_runtime_format.md

   * `int`: Tries to parse the `string` value as an `int`.
   * `float`: Tries to parse the `string` value as a `float`, deserialized according to .NET's InvariantCulture format and Float number style.

-Any types not listed cannot be casted to.
-Diverts and variable pointers can't be cast to or from at all.
+Any types not listed cannot be coerced.
+Diverts and variable pointers can't be coerced to or from at all.

 ## Divert